-Both application processes require you to submit a Certificate of Existence (or Good Standing) from the state where you formed your LLC.
+Both application processes require you to submit a Certificate of Good Standing from the state where you formed your LLC.
 This document must be from the current tax year.
 Contact your home state’s Secretary of State to obtain one.

 Prefer a hard copy?
 No problem.
 Download the “Application for Certificate of Authority” and enter your LLC’s information.
 Pages 4-5 of the form contain step-by-step instructions for how to complete it.
 Along with your completed paper application, you’ll need to submit a couple of other things:

 - A $150 payment by check or card